tcalmant/jpype/README.rst

 Windows
 =======

-On Windows, you will have to install :
+On Windows, you will have to install:

 * `Oracle JDK <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_
 * `Visual C++ Express 2010 <http://www.visualstudio.com/downloads/download-visual-studio-vs#DownloadFamilies_4>`_ (which is free)